christopher862-dev/Backend-NodeJS-Golang-Interview_QA/backend_questions.md

 **Question:**
 In a backend service, you need to process multiple independent tasks concurrently, ensuring that all tasks complete before sending the final response.
-How would you implement this in:
+How would you i  mplement this in:

 1. **Go** using goroutines and channels
 2. **Node.js** using async/await and `Promise.all`